ghostsquad/AetherClass/README.md

 }
 "@
 ```
 What's wrong with this?
 There's nothing necessarily wrong with C#, but there are some interesting gotchas and intricacies that you should know when mixing C# and Powershell.
-This has to compile, and is not easy to debug without a debugger like Visual Studio.
+Such as debugging.

-Ok, so how about this:
+Ok, so how about this?
 ```Powershell
 function New-Foo {
     $o = new-object